DIY Tax Prep Can Cost You Big Time

 Using the spreadsheet and the tools that my accountant had provided saved me time and made things easier overall.
 I was able to clear my schedule for one weekend and take care of everything that I needed to submit on my end so that my accountant could file my taxes for me.

-One thing I liked about hiring a CPA was that I had someone on my side looking out for me.
+One thing I liked about hiring a CPA instead of trying DIY tax prep was that I had someone on my side looking out for me.
 As a solopreneur, you have full control over your taxes.
 But at the same time, almost every responsibility falls on you.
-It can be overwhelming, especially when you are still gaining new skills.
+It can be overwhelming, especially when you’re still gaining new skills.

-When you spend several months doing anything and everything on your own, it feels great to outsource something every now and then.
+Plus, when you spend several months doing anything and everything on your own, it feels great to outsource tasks every now and then.

-My accountant brought up important information about potential tax breaks I could use and different expenses I didn’t know I could deduct, like my internet and cell phone bills, work-related travel, and even my health insurance premiums.
+My accountant brought up important information about potential tax breaks I could use and different expenses I didn’t know I could deduct.
+These included my internet and cell phone bills, work-related travel, and even my health insurance premiums.

-I knew about some of the deductions I could make.
-But after hearing from an expert who stays up-to-date with all the regulations, I felt more confident about my deductions.
+I knew about some of the tax deductions I could make.
+But after hearing from an expert who stays up-to-date with all the regulations, I felt more confident about them.
 It was nice knowing that the IRS probably wouldn’t be able to come back and bite me in the future.

 Overall, hiring a CPA for my first year of self-employment saved me time and money.
 The process was simple, quick, and efficient.
 Plus, I gained more knowledge about taxes and didn’t have to risk making a mistake.

-While I probably could have researched topics on my own, I asked accountants in my area for free advice and downloaded a software program to file my own taxes.
+While I probably could have researched topics on my own, I asked accountants in my area for free advice and downloaded a software program to help me with DIY tax prep.
+(For those looking for a good tax software program, TurboTax is helpful and easy to use.)

 Word of mouth referrals are still one of the best ways to find quality people to work with, though.
-Luckily, I won’t have any crazy stories to add to the ever-growing compendium of DIY-taxes-gone-wrong tales.
+Luckily, I won’t have any crazy stories to add to the ever-growing compendium of tales about DIY taxes gone wrong.